At a Glance

 You also need to look at your debt.
 Consolidation is a good solution if:

 - You have high-interest rate debts.
 You may be able to consolidate and reduce your interest rate, especially if you have good credit.
+Even decreasing your interest rate by a few percentage points can result in big savings over time.

 Find the Best Debt Consolidation Loan for You